weepower/wee-module/README.md

 [![Wee](https://www.weepower.com/repo/logo.svg)](https://www.weepower.com)

 Template for creating Wee modules.
+Read more in the [documentation](https://www.weepower.com/build/modules).

-## Installation
+## Get Started

-Get started using one of these methods:
+Install the module using one of these methods:

 * [Download the latest release](https://github.com/weepower/wee-module/archive/master.zip) or
 * Clone the repository from `git clone git://github.com/weepower/wee-module.git`